bi1cor0/dmC_frontend/README.md

 -Battle Page
     -Displays all character data in card form with their HP and name highlighted.
 This also generates a monster randomly with it's name and HP also highlighted.
 This simulates a battle between players and a boss monster.

 I also added functionality to the battle screen to toggle each character's health.
 Whenever an increment or decrement button is pushed, the health is either drained or added on to.
-I used useReducer for this, but based my code off of a sample useReducer lesson found in this code sandbox: https://codesandbox.io/s/counter-with-usereducer-and-payload-kb703o?from-embed=&file=/src/App.js:582-956
+I used useReducer for this, but based my code for this increment functionality only, off of a sample useReducer lesson found in this code sandbox: https://codesandbox.io/s/counter-with-usereducer-and-payload-kb703o?from-embed=&file=/src/App.js:582-956

 ## Future Goals